daac-tools/find-simdoc/README.md

 $ cargo run --release -p find-simdoc --bin jaccard -- -i reuters.txt -r 0.1 -w 5 -c 8 > result-jaccard.csv
 ```

-Argument `-c` indicates the number of dimensions in the Hamming space
+Argument `-c` indicates the number of dimensions in the Hamming space,
-and is a trade-off parameter between approximation accuracy and search speed.
+a trade-off parameter between approximation accuracy and search speed.
 The larger this value, the higher the accuracy, but the longer the search takes.
 [This section](#4-testing-the-accuracy-of-1-bit-minwise-hashing) describes how to examine the approximation accuracy for the number of dimensions.